 In hindsight, we would have done things a little differently.
 See the section on what we learned for how we’d go about this.

 The ends were a little bit more tricky to panel.
 For us, we made this even more complicated with several designed openings.

 The technique we used was to take our longest measurement for a panel and cut the 12 foot panels to that length.
-Then, we placed the panel on the end and marked the corners and general cut marks.
+Then, we placed the panel on the area to be covered and marked the corners and general cut marks.
 We then used a straight edge to draw lines between those points.
 We used tin snips to trim the panel.

 Not fun work.
 But, it turned out that Kayde was really good at it!
 We did have to make a few adjustments here and there.
 Just remember, it’s easier to cut off more material than it is to add it back on.